 When it comes to something delicate such as this, you can’t simply expect to finish the work in one day.
 Except you have only one piece of art to move.
 But even then, you just can not take it and move it as if it was a stuffed toy or something that cannot be easily damaged.
-Keep in mind that this article is of a great value and it needs steady hands and careful approach.
+Keep in mind that this article is of great value and it needs steady hands and a careful approach.
 Things become more complicated if you have a whole collection.
-That is why taking a step at a time is going to prevent making any serious problems or causing damages.
+That is why taking a step at a time is going to prevent making any serious problems or causing damage.

 As we said, you cannot do a job properly if you are in a hurry.
 Dealing with such a serious project, which moving certainly is, requires a systematic approach.
 Preparing well for the move means that the relocation will go smoother and the whole process will go faster.
 That is why we suggest you divide obligations into smaller parts and deal with them one by one.
 You see, one of the biggest problems people come across when doing tasks is inconsistency.
 We get easily distracted and somehow, before you even realize it, you have already switched from task to task, leaving it unfinished.